PRECISION, EXPERTISE,

 What to Do When You Are Being Accused of a Sex Crime

-What Qualifies as a Sex Crime in MO?
+What Qualifies as a Sex Crime in Missouri?

 Potential Ramifications of a Sex Crime

-A Class A Felony sex crime penalty includes 10 to 30 years imprisonment or life.
-It consists of first-degree rape and sodomy where the victim is under age 12, the accused uses a weapon, or caused serious physical injury.
-If the act involved torture, there is no option for parole.
+• Class A Felony: This is the most severe category, with penalties ranging from 10 to 30 years or life imprisonment.
+This includes first-degree rape and sodomy where the victim is under 12, a weapon was used, or serious physical injury was caused.
+If the act involved torture, parole is not an option.

-A Class B Felony sex crime penalty includes 5 to 15 years of imprisonment.
-It consists of first-degree rape and sodomy where the victim is under age 14, the accused uses a weapon, or caused serious physical injury.
+• Class B Felony: A conviction for a Class B felony can result in 5 to 15 years of imprisonment.
+This category includes first-degree rape and sodomy where the victim is under 14, a weapon was used, or serious physical injury was caused.

-The penalty for Class C Felony sex crime includes up to 7 years imprisonment and/or a fine of at most $5,000.
-It’s a second-degree charge of rape or sodomy, statutory rape or sodomy, or sexual abuse.
+• Class C Felony: The penalty for a Class C felony is up to 7 years in prison and/or a fine of up to $5,000.
+This includes second-degree charges of rape, sodomy, statutory rape, statutory sodomy, or sexual abuse.

-The penalty for Class D Felony sex crime includes up to 4 years imprisonment and/or a fine of at most $5,000.
-It’s a second-degree charge of sexual abuse by someone with a prior sex offense.
-It also includes sex crimes that used a deadly weapon or were committed during a ritual or ceremony.
+• Class D Felony: This category carries a penalty of up to 4 years in prison and/or a fine of up to $5,000.
+It includes second-degree sexual abuse by a person with a prior sex offense, or sex crimes committed with a deadly weapon or during a ritual or ceremony.

-The penalty for Class A Misdemeanor sex crime includes up to one year of jail time and up to $1000 in fines.
+• Class A Misdemeanor: This is the least severe category, with a penalty of up to one year of jail time and up to $1,000 in fines.
 It is a second-degree sexual abuse offense.

 Steps to Take When Accused of a Sex Crime